 Stress, anger, and anxiety can impair not only our health but our judgment and skills of attention.
-Fortunately, research suggests an effective way to deal with these difficult feelings: the practice of “mindfulness,” the ability to pay careful attention to what you're thinking, feeling, and sensing in the present moment without judging those thoughts and feelings as good or bad.
+One way to help deal with these difficult feelings is the practice of “mindfulness,” the ability to pay careful attention to what you're thinking, feeling, and sensing in the present moment without judging those thoughts and feelings as good or bad.
 Countless studies link mindfulness to better health, lower anxiety, and greater resilience to stress.

 To provide even more structure, and help you lead this practice for others, below are steps for a short guided meditation.
 You can listen to audio of this guided meditation, produced by UCLA’s Mindful Awareness Research Center (MARC), in the player below; if it doesn't play, you can find it here or download it from MARC's website.